Coronavirus (COVID-19): symptoms and testing

 - avoid anyone with chronic conditions or a compromised immune system and older adults

-- don't have visitors to your home
+- don't have visitors to your home or where you’re self-isolating

 - avoid taking public transportation (like a taxi, bus or shuttle) if possible; if you do need to take public transportation, wear a mask and keep a physical distance of 2 metres (6 feet) from others, as much as you can